-Complete the RT Calculator: Customers must submit a complete RT Calculator to BPA via email to eedocs@bpa.gov.
+- 1. Complete the RT Calculator: Customers must submit a complete RT Calculator to BPA via email to eedocs@bpa.gov.
 This calculator must have all applicable project information entered and appropriate documentation embedded.
 Both re-conductoring and transformer projects must include documentation of project cost.
 Transformer projects must include a loss test report for the existing system, and a loss test report from the proposed system.
-(Note, BPA customer service engineers are available to assist in the completion of the RT Calculator).
+(Note, BPA customer service engineers are available to assist in the completion of the RT Calculator). - 2.
 BPA review: Within 10 business days of receiving an RT Calculator BPA will review the submission and either indicate approval or return it to the customer for modification.
 Each RT Calculator will receive both technical review by a BPA engineer and compliance review by a BPA COTR to ensure all project requirements have been met and all necessary supporting documentation has been included.
-Upon BPA acceptance the COTR will return the approved calculator via email to the customer.

-Once the fully approved calculator has been returned to the customer, they may submit it via IS 2.0 for payment. it may be submitted to BPA for payment via upload to the Customer Portal.
+Upon BPA acceptance the COTR will return the approved calculator via email to the customer. - 3.
+Once the fully approved calculator has been returned to the customer, they may submit it via IS 2.0 for payment.

 DOCUMENTATION DESCRIPTION RETENTION/SUBMITTAL LOCATIONS BPA ENERGY EFFICIENCY REPORTING SYSTEM EEDOCS@BPA.
 GOV CUSTOMER FILE RT Calculator (Note: up to six (6) re-conductor and six transformer measures in one file.)
-X X X Documentation of project cost (Cost documentation for each measure will be embedded within the RT Calculator.) × X
+X X X Documentation of project cost (Cost documentation for each measure will be embedded within the RT Calculator) X × Loss Test Reports (transformer projects only) (Loss test reports for the existing and proposed systems will be embedded within the RT Calculator for transformer projects) X ×